Bartvds/buffo/README.md

 ### Stream

-Create a encoder and a decoder stream and connect them over some binary stream.
-Then write JavaScript objects to one end and they magically reappear at the other end of the pipeline.
+Create encoder and decoder Transform stream and connect them over some binary pipe.
+Then write or pipe JavaScript objects and they magically reappear at the other end of the pipeline.

 ````js
 var buffo = require('buffo');